-In the event a child needs to be checked out of school, a parent, guardian, or authorized person, must first come to the office and sign him/her out.
+In the event a child needs to be checked in/out of school, a parent, guardian, or authorized person must use the Verkada system located in the school office.
+Parents, guardians or authorized persons must provide valid ID each time they enter the school office.
+Information cannot be saved or "looked up" from a previous visit with the new system.
 Do not go directly to the classroom.
 Your child will be called from his/her classroom and will come to the office.
 Upon returning to school, please leave your child at the office and he/she will be sent back to class.
-If anyone other than a parent, guardian or emergency contact arrives in the office to check out a student that person must have a signed note from the parent/guardian granting permission to check the child out.
 The office must be provided with the names and telephone numbers of at least FOUR local emergency contact persons for each student who are allowed to check your child out.
 We encourage children to remain at school until the school day is over in order to receive information, assignments and explanation of content material.